coreos/bugs/ISSUE_TEMPLATE.md

 ### Environment ###

-What hardware/cloud provider/hypervisor is being used to run CoreOS?
+What hardware/cloud provider/hypervisor is being used to run Container Linux?

 ### Desired Feature ###